-Unanimous Decision (unanimous points decision): All judges score the bout in favour of the same athlete.
+Unanimous Decision (unanimous points decision): All judges score the match for the same athlete.

 Split decision (split points decision): Two judges score for one athlete, the third judge scores for the other athlete.

-Majority Decision (majority points decision): Two judges score in favour of one athlete, the third judge scores a draw.
+Majority Decision (majority points decision): Two judges score for one athlete, the third judge scores a draw.